 Section 24 Introduction

-Student fees are the primary funding source for student activities, student technology, athletic programs, student centers, parking/transportation and other non-academic, student-focused facilities.
+Student fees are the primary funding source for student activities, student technology, athletic programs, student centers, parking/transportation, health services, and other non-academic, student-focused facilities.
 Additionally, the special institutional fee is used on an institution-wide basis to supplement institutional needs and elective fees are assessed selectively to students to support a specific purpose or activity.
-As the demand to improve and expand student services has increased student fees have become an important funding source in support of our mission of providing a first-rate undergraduate and graduate education and experience to our students.
+As the demand to improve and expand student services has increased, student fees have become a major funding source in support of our mission of providing a first-rate undergraduate and graduate education and experience to our students.
 As such, student fees now also make up a significant portion of the total cost of attendance, requiring serious consideration be given to the purpose, necessity, and amount of fees assessed.

 Student fee revenues are generated from the following sources:

-Elective Fees and Special Charges- As defined in Section 184.108.40.206 of the BOR Policy Manual, these fees are generally authorized and approved by institution presidents, with the exceptions noted in the Policy Manual regarding fees or special charges that apply to the entire undergraduate student body or for a specific degree program, which must be approved by the BOR.
+Elective Fees and Special Charges- As defined in Section 184.108.40.206 of the BOR Policy Manual, these fees are generally authorized and approved by institution presidents, with some exceptions to this authority noted in the Policy Manual and discussed in more detail in section 24.3.2 of the Business Procedure Manual (BPM).

 Topics in this section include:

 - Purposes and Uses of Fees